 This year, we pray you are renewed in your confidence in God’s goodness by drinking deeply of His Word.
 Having a daily reading plan (whatever it may be) can help you grow as a follower of Christ.
 It is vital for keeping our minds actively engaged in the Scriptures.
 Consider following a Bible reading plan.
 Here are several links to suggested plans.
 Choose or combine plans to meet your needs and time schedule.
 What and how much you read matters a lot less than the simple fact that you read something and meditate on it.
 Be creative!
 But mostly, be in the Word.
 You can start anytime during the year!

 - Book-at-a-Time plan to read Bible in one year, alternating between Old and New Testaments.

 How can we know if you’re reading and interpreting the Bible correctly?

-Watch a short animated video by Dr. Michael Horton (Theologian, Professor, Editor-in-Chief of Modern Reformation and co-host of White Horse Inn.)
+Watch a short animated video by Dr. Michael Horton (Theologian, Professor, Editor-in-Chief of Modern Reformation, White Horse Inn, and co-host of Core Christianity.)

 “The Bible isn’t chiefly about you, but Christ.”